Physical Performance Tests

 Context: NSHAP Study

-These physical performance tests are part of the National Social Life, Health, and Aging Project (NSHAP), a longitudinal study of health and social factors in older Americans conducted at the University of Chicago.
-Accelerometry data is collected during in-home assessments to objectively measure physical activity and functional performance.
+These tests are part of the National Social Life, Health, and Aging Project (NSHAP), a longitudinal study of health and social factors in older Americans run at the University of Chicago.
+Accelerometry data is collected during in-home assessments to measure physical activity and functional performance objectively.

 References